 This distinguishes whether a person works for himself, i.e. self-employed, or works for someone and receives payment in cash or kind.
-Additional information on whether the self-employed has paid help or not, is also captured under category of worker.
+Additional information on whether the self-employed has paid help or not, is also captured under employment status.